interactis/muva-api-doc/README.md

 ## <a name="get-location-list"></a>GET location/list

-Get a list of all locations of an event.
+Get a list of all locations of a space.

 ### Headers